 So, what can you do if you find a dog with a "dead end" chip or ID tag?

-Lost Dogs of America and Helping Lost Pets have a trained group of volunteers who can help!
+Lost Dogs of America has a trained group of volunteers who can help!
 They have great success tracking down owners with phone numbers that are no longer in service, and even with unregistered chips.
 This service is completely free to shelters, rescues, and the public.
 Please let your local shelter know this service is available to them.

 More information about microchips below.
 Feel free to share this information with your veterinarian and your shelter.